 The Snowy Hydro Discovery Centre (a museum that guides you through the history of the heritage-listed hydroelectric power station) in Cooma, is also free to explore.
 Take a virtual flight over the mountains, see how the hydro operates, and hear stories from the workers.

-Before the snow begins to fall in June, there are plenty of free hikes to tackle in Kosciuszko National Park, while the Thredbo Valley Track offers 35km of both beginner and advanced mountain bike tracks that take you through lush eucalyptus forests, across bridges and on elevated paths along Thredbo River.
+Before the snow begins to fall in June, there are plenty of free hikes to tackle in, while the offers 35km of both beginner and advanced mountain bike tracks that take you through lush eucalyptus forests, across bridges and on elevated paths along Thredbo River.

 If you have snowshoes and have experience trekking through snow, you can take on the 16.8km-return Mount Kosciuszko Summit Walk from Charlotte Pass to the peak of Mount Kosciuszko, which is snowbound between June and October.